Juan del Encina: Works

 His Cancionero is preceded by a prose treatise (Arte de trobar) on the condition of the poetic art in Spain.
 His fourteen dramatic pieces mark the transition from the purely ecclesiastical to the secular stage.
 The Aucto del Repelón and the Égloga de Fileno dramatize the adventures of shepherds; the latter, like Plácida y Vitoriano, is strongly influenced by the Celestina.
+Several of his writings had pastoral themes as those first two, romanticizing rural life.
 The intrinsic interest of Encina's plays is slight, but they are important from the historical point of view, for the lay pieces form a new departure, and the devout eclogues prepare the way for the autos of the 17th century.
-Moreover, Encina's lyrical poems are remarkable for their intense sincerity and devout grace.
+Moreover, his lyrical poems are remarkable for their intense sincerity and devout grace.

-Even though his works were dedicated to royal families, he never served as a member of a royal chapel.
-Further, even though Encina worked in many cathedrals and was ordained as a priest, no religious musical works are known to still exist.
-Most of his works were done by his mid-30s, some 60 or more songs attributed to Encina, and another 9 settings of texts on top of that, to which the music could also be added, but not for certain.
-Many of the surviving pieces are villancicos, of which he was a leading composer.
-The Spanish villancico is the equivalent of the Italian Frottola.
+Even though Encina's works were dedicated to royal families, he never served as a member of a royal chapel.
+Further, although he worked in many cathedrals and was ordained as a priest, no religious musical works of his are known to still exist.
+Most of his works were done by his mid-30s: these include some 60 or more songs attributed to Encina, and another 9 settings of texts to which the music could also be added, but this is not for certain.
+Many of the surviving pieces are villancicos (the Spanish equivalent of the Italian frottola), of which he was a leading composer.
 There are three and four voice settings that offer a variety of styles depending on the kind of text, with very limited movements in the voices in preparation for the cadence points.
 To make the text heard clearly, Encina used varied and flexible rhythms that are patterned on the accents of the verse, and used simple yet strong harmonic progressions.

 Leonese times

-Encina held the priorship of Leon Cathedral from November 1523 until his final illness in December 1529.
-Juan del Encina's will was presented on January 14, 1530, so the exact date of his death is not known, but it is thought to be in late 1529 or early 1530.
+Encina held the priorship of León Cathedral from November 1523 until his final illness in December 1529.
+His will was presented on 14 January 1530, so the exact date of his death is not known, but it is thought to be in late 1529 or early 1530.
 In his will he noted that he wanted to be buried beneath the choir of Salamanca Cathedral, and in 1534 his remains were taken to the cathedral.